Burgestrand/ruhue/README.md

   allowed if different responses are available.
 - Each example response should be preceded by an explanatory paragraph, for additional details about the call and what the response describes.
+- Example JSON payloads should be formatted with <http://jsonformatter.curiousconcept.com/>, at two space indentation.

 ### Device discovery